-Many people who have successfully treated lice at home have home remedies for lice that they recommend.
-An internet search will provide endless possibilities of home remedies for head lice that people swear by.
-There are many methods desperate families have tried in an effort to get rid of lice, and when they are successful, those families are eager to share this knowledge in hopes that they may spare someone the difficulties they may have endured while battling lice.
-Occasionally, if properly completed, some of these home remedies to get rid of lice do work.
+An Internet search will provide endless possibilities of home remedies for head lice that people swear by.
+There are many lice treatment methods desperate families have tried, and when they are successful, those families are eager to share this knowledge in hopes that they may spare someone the difficulties they may have endured while battling lice.
+Occasionally, if properly completed, some of these home remedies for lice do work.
+But many parents wonder how well they work, how hard are they to do, and are they safe?

 The number of home remedies to exterminate lice that are available and recommended can be overwhelming.
-So what is the best home remedy for lice?
-We’ll discuss the most common remedies, the method, and if they are effective or not.
+Not all lice home remedies are safe.
+So what is the best home remedy for head lice?
+We'll discuss the most common remedies, the method, and if they are effective or not.

 Wet Combing